🇹🇷 Türkiye digital nomad visa

 The Tax Trap Most Nomads Miss

-But here's the catch: what if you decide to stay longer?
-Or what if you spend time in Türkiye on other visa types throughout the year?
-If you spend more than 183 days in Türkiye within a single calendar year, you could be deemed a tax resident.
-This could trigger tax obligations on your worldwide income, not just what you earn while in Türkiye.
+However, the catch lies in what constitutes tax residency.
+If you spend more than 183 days in Türkiye within a calendar year, you might be considered a tax resident.
+This can trigger tax obligations on your worldwide income, not just what you earn locally.

-Is the Türkiye Nomad Visa Worth Your Time?
+Is the Türkiye Digital Nomad Permit Worth It?